October – November, 2014

 The temples will blow your mind; it’s documented that in 2013, over 2 million visitors saw Angkor Wat.
 This figure is growing by 20% each year.
 Having travelled through Cambodia twice now, the Angkor temples is really the main lure for me here, so see it before there’s nothing left!

-This is the main magnet to Siem Reap and the park; and definitely worth spending some hours here but over several days.
-As you probably know, this is definitely the grandest temple of all and the busiest!
+This is the main magnet to Siem Reap and the park, and definitely worth spending some hours here but over several days.
+As you probably already know, this is definitely the grandest temple of all and the busiest!

-As with almost every temple we visited over 3 full days (including Angkor Wat), Bayon had some sort of blue tarpaulin, crane, construction site, huge white sign, or something ugly/out-of-place at the site.
-I visited here in April 2004 and can remember a crane here and there but not in the same numbers as today.
+As with almost every temple we visited over the three full days (including Angkor Wat), Bayon had some sort of blue tarpaulin, crane, construction site, huge white sign, something ugly, orout-of-place at the site.
+I visited here in April 2004 and can remember only one crane here and there but not in the same numbers as today.

-As a photographer, it was extremely disappointing as these ‘added features’ ruined some of the best vantage points.
-No thought or time management whatsoever in restoration work.
+As a photographer, it was extremely disappointing as these added unwanted features ruin some of the best vantage points.
+No thought or time management whatsoever for scheduling restoration work – although this is the ‘low’ season.

-I firmly believe that Cambodia should close all the Archaeological sites for a month of the year for restoration work, then pack all the construction work up, and re-open for business (similar to what occurs at Machu Picchu).
-However, this will never happen in Cambodia as the mighty dollar is more important than truly treasuring and preserving this amazing area – sustainable tourism doesn’t come into the equation.
+I firmly believe that Cambodia should close all the Archaeological sites for one month of the year for restoration work, then pack all the construction work up, and re-open for business, similar to what occurs at Machu Picchu.
+This will never happen in Cambodia as the mighty dollar is more important than truly treasuring and preserving this amazing area – sustainable tourism doesn’t come into the equation.
 With over 2 million tourists each year to Angkor Wat, sadly, you can see why this money-churning machine will never be closed!

 Gorgeous!
 Apart from the intrusive supporting frames, timber railing, and walkway, which can’t be helped (not there in 2004).
 This site is a must see site.
 Famous for the tree roots growing out of the ruins – you must have seen these iconic photos?